learn-co-curriculum/python-p4-flask-restful-crud-lab/README.md

 #### Destroy Route

 Making a DELETE request to this route should delete one plant from the database.
-You should return a response of `head :no_content` to indicate a successful deletion.
+You should return a response of an empty string with the status code 204 (No Content) to indicate a successful deletion.

 ```txt
 DELETE /plants/:id